Ontario Highway 401: Rt. Hon. Herb Gray Parkway

 The Highway 401 extension in Windsor, opened in 2015, showing the below-grade portion with tunnels and greenspace.
-It will connect to the Gordie Howe International Bridge.
+It connects to the Gordie Howe International Bridge.

-Highway 401 as originally completed did not have direct access to the Canada–United States border, as upon entering the Windsor city limits the route terminated at a semi-directional Y interchange where the freeway defaulted into Highway 3.
+Highway 401, as originally completed, did not have direct access to the Canada–United States border, as upon entering the Windsor city limits, the route terminated at a semi-directional Y interchange where the freeway defaulted into Highway 3.
 Traffic continuing to the border had to follow the non-express Highway 3 routing along Talbot Road and Huron Church Road which had a dozen traffic lights.
 The approach to the Ambassador Bridge was heavily built up making it impractical to twin the existing crossing and reconstruct the approach as a freeway to meet growing demand for cross-border traffic, even though Ambassador Bridge owner Matty Moroun had long lobbied for this.

-In 2004, a joint announcement by the federal government of the United States and Government of Canada confirmed a new border crossing would be constructed between Detroit and Windsor.
+In 2004, a joint announcement by the federal government of the United States and Government of Canada confirmed that a new border crossing (later named the Gordie Howe International Bridge) would be constructed between Detroit and Windsor.
 The Detroit River International Crossing (DRIC) was formed as a bi-national committee to manage the project.

 The MTO took advantage of this opportunity to extend Highway 401 to the Canada–US border and began an environmental impact assessment on the entire project in late 2005.

 The City of Windsor also hired New York traffic consultant Sam Schwartz to design a parkway to the border.
 Schwartz's proposal would eventually inspire the DRIC's own design, but his route was not chosen, with the DRIC opting instead to take a northern route.

 On February 8, 2008, the MTO announced it had begun purchasing property south of the E. C. Row Expressway, upsetting many area residents who had purchased properties in the years prior.

 On March 3, 2008, the Michigan Department of Transportation and the MTO (in partnership with Transport Canada, the Federal Highway Administration of the United States and the Detroit River International Crossing group) completed a joint assessment on the soils along the Detroit River and determined they could indeed support the weight of a new bridge; the stability of the underlying soil and clay and the impact of the nearby Windsor Salt Mine had caused concern for all parties involved in the project.